 Spices: For my mix I like to use Onion Powder, Garlic Powder, and Mrs Dash with maybe a little bit of black pepper.
 Again – experiment!
 Chipolte?
 Go for it!

 Image Source: Brand New Vegan

-- Rinse and drain the beans thoroughly and then pour them into a large bowl.
+Rinse and drain the beans thoroughly and then place them in a large bowl.

 - Add the oatmeal, rice, sauce, and spices.

 - Make sure your hands are clean and dig in – mix and squeeze.
 Just like mom used to make her meatloaf.

 - Once mixed well – form and shape into patties.

 Important!
 Place the burgers on a plate in the fridge and forget about them for at least 20 minutes.
 This allows them to set up and get firm.

 Grill both sides (5 min or so) to get those lovely grill marks....
 Remember the longer you grill them the harder and drier they become.
 We don't want any hockey pucks!

 I like my burgers on a grill but they can also be baked or pan seared in a non-stick pan.